-BBC Sounds The Conversation: Interview with Author Janine (Vance Twins)
+BBC Sounds: The Challenges of International Adoption with Author Janine (Vance Twins)

 Janine Vance was adopted from Seoul by an American couple along with her twin sister when they were six months old.